MLLM-Data-Contamination/MM-Detect/README.md

 bash scripts/llms/detect_pretrain/test_MMStar.sh -m Qwen/Qwen-7B
 ```

-## Citation
+## ⏳ Citation

-⭐ If you find our implementation and paper helpful, please consider citing our work ⭐:
+⭐ If you find our implementation and paper helpful, please consider citing our work and starring the repository⭐:
 ```bibtex
 @misc{song2024textimagesleakedsystematic,
   title={Both Text and Images Leaked!
 A Systematic Analysis of Multimodal LLM Data Contamination},